jhspetersson/git-task/README.md

 ### push

-Push status of the selected tasks to the remote source (e.g., GitHub).
+Push status of the selected tasks to the remote source.
-You have to set up `GITHUB_TOKEN` environment variable.
+For GitHub you have to set up `GITHUB_TOKEN` environment variable.

     git task push 2 3 5